dhc-barnard/tutorials/Twine.md

 <img src=https://library.barnard.edu/ sites/default/files/inline-images/BLAIS-LIB-Peets_0.jpg></span>
 ```

+Change the size of the image by changing the percentage of max-width and max-height.

 # Reflections:

 - What impact does branching narrative have on a story, and you as the reader?
 What are the challenges of writing in this way?
 - How did creating multi-linear passages make you think differently about your project and its content?

 # Resources:

 ## Examples of Successful Projects:

 - [The Social Life of Data](https://sociallifeofdata.org/) - An educational experience created to allow users to explore how information is created, travels, and is contested across different media.

 ## Other Guides & Tutorials:

 - [The Twine Cookbook](http://twinery.org/cookbook/index.html) - A collection of tips and examples of how to use Twine.
 Also available on [Github](https://github.com/iftechfoundation/twine-cookbook).
 - [The Interactive Fiction Community Forum](https://intfiction.org/c/authoring/twine/46) - A forum for discussions about how to use Twine.
 - [The Twine Wiki](http://twinery.org/wiki/) - A wiki containing information on the history of Twine and how to use the program.
 - [Twine Discord](https://discord.com/invite/n5dJvPp) - A Discord channel for Twine users to discuss their work and progress.
+- [Twine Beginners Series](https://www.youtube.com/watch?v=iKFZhIHD7Xk&list) - A series of YouTube videos on how to use Twine.
+- [W3Schools CSS Tutorials](https://www.w3schools.com/css/) - For more information on how to use CSS.

 ## Barnard Resources:

 - Barnard faculty, staff, and students are free to reach out to the [DHC](https://digitalhumanities.barnard.edu/).